-If you are interested in finding out more, please speak to Mrs O'Carroll and indicate on your option choices.
+If you are interested in finding out more, please speak to Mrs Dykgraaf and indicate on your option choices.

 Entry requirements: Good record of attendance, well presented, reliable students.
 Must be independent learners, be able to manage their other subjects and catch up on work missed.
 Be prepared to be out of school one day per week from Term 1 to the end of Term 3.
 Up to 3 additional classes per week are set aside for catch-up work.
-Credits: Each student has an independent plan which can carry at least 20 credits at the relevant level for their school year.